-This selling app is super easy to use, and it handles scheduling and collecting payments for you.
+This selling app is super easy to use and handles scheduling and collecting payments for you.

 With Fiverr, you can advertise your services on their virtual job board marketplace and connect with potential clients and customers.
 Fiverr handles collecting payments for you, making invoicing a user-friendly experience.

-If you have a specific area of expertise that you're looking to get work in, you will want to sign-up for an account with Upwork.
-Once you're set up, you create a personalized profile based on a series of questions that help you find a perfectly suited job.
+If you want to get freelance work in a specific niche, try signing up for an Upwork account.
+Once you're set up, you create a personalized profile based on questions that help you find an ideally suited job.
 This cuts down on ill-fitting job offers and wasted time.

 Are you a dog walker?
 Then Rover is the app you're looking for.

-Through the app, you can create a portfolio and sign-up to become a dog walker.
-Set your own rates, schedule your time for taking walks, and make money while hanging out with some friendly four-legged pooches.
+You can create a portfolio and sign up to become a dog walker through the app.
+Set your rates, schedule your time for walking, and make money while hanging out with some friendly four-legged pooches.

 You probably already have the NextDoor app on your phone.
-Almost everyone has downloaded this app to keep in touch with neighbors about lost cats, bear sightings, and neighborhood watches.
+Almost everyone has downloaded this app to contact neighbors about lost cats, bear sightings, and neighborhood watches.
 But did you know you can find a job there?
 Post about your upcoming yard sale, your teenager's lawn mowing services, and whatever skill you're marketing.
 Don't be afraid to cover all of your bases.

 Best Apps for Selling Items Locally

-Wallapop is an app that acts as a local classifieds page that will help you sell off your unused clutter.
-Take pictures with your phone, list your items, set your price, and start selling!
-This app is still catching up to others in America, but download it today and see what the market is like near you!
+Wallapop is an app that acts as a local classifieds page to help you sell off unused clutter.
+Take pictures with your phone, list your items, set your price, and start selling.
+This app is still catching up with the competition in the U.S., but that's no reason not to give it a try.
+Download it today and see what the market is like near you.

-VarageSell is your online garage sale app that makes clearing out your garage easier than ever.
+VarageSale is your online garage sale app that makes clearing your garage more accessible.
 Buys and sellers are verified, so you're never left worrying if someone will fail to show up and neglect to pay you.
 It's family-friendly and trusted by its users.

-If you happen to be in the UK, then Shpock is the app for you.
-It has been one of the top 5 downloaded apps in the country.
-It's a shop in your pocket (hence the name!).
-This is a great app to help you turn your clutter into cash.
-You can even make deals and trade with other users to haggle the best price.
+If you happen to be in the U.K., then Shpock is the app for you.
+It has been one of the top five downloaded apps in the country.
+What's with the name?
+Well, it's a ‘shop' in your ‘pocket' – get it?
+This app will help turn your clutter into cash.
+You can even trade deals with other users to haggle for the best price.

 Did you recently get a new car but not trade in your old one?
 Do you have a spare one sitting in your driveway collecting pollen?
-You may want to explore selling on Blinker.
+Time to check out Blinker.
 You can buy and sell cars from the palm of your hand with the app.
-The best part is that you can do it all with no fees and go-betweens getting in the way.
+The best part is that you can do it all without fees and go-betweens getting in the way.

-Like some of the other best-selling apps mentioned in this list, Nearme is an excellent resource for seeking services, rentals, and stuff.
-You can use the app or the webpage to search through local listings or post your own.
+Like some of the other best-selling apps mentioned in this list, Nearme is an excellent resource for seeking services, rentals, etc. You can use the app or the webpage to search local listings or post your own.

 Cashify is an excellent resource if you're looking for somewhere to sell your old mobile phones.
-It's not just phones either; with Cashify, you can sell your old tablets, laptops, desktops, and other electronic devices.
+It's not just phones, either.
+With Cashify, you can sell your ancient tablets, laptops, desktops, and other electronic devices.
 Figure out what your item is worth, set up a free home pick-up, and get paid as soon as Cashify receives your electronic!

 Gumtree is Australia's best-selling app.
-The app is available on iOS and Android, and it makes it simple to sell your clutter, rent out your spare room, and connect with local buyers and sellers in your neighborhood.
+The app is available on iOS and Android, making it simple to sell your clutter, rent out your spare room, and connect with local buyers and sellers in your neighborhood.

 The Bottom Line

-There are plenty of ways to buy and sell items online, and the mobile App Store or Google Play apps make this process even more comfortable.
-When you sell from your smartphone, you can immediately upload photos of items and start earning right away.
+There are many ways to buy and sell items online, and the mobile App Store or Google Play apps make this process even more comfortable.
+When you sell from your smartphone, you can immediately upload photos of items and earn instantly.

-If you're selling off clothing, shoes, and handbags, you're going to want to download the Flyp app today.
+If you're selling off clothing, shoes, and handbags, you will want to download the Flyp app today.
 The service is user-friendly, risk-free, and worth the time to set up an account.
-Otherwise, you should download several different local selling apps and determine which one is the best in your area.
+Otherwise, you should download several local selling apps and determine which is the best in your area.

-Most apps are going to come with a small built-in fee once your items sell.
-Figure out which app makes selling hassle-free, like free shipping labels or Pro Sellers.
+Most apps will come with a small built-in fee once your items sell.
+Figure out which app makes sales hassle-free, like free shipping labels or Pro Sellers.
 If you're looking for an entirely free service, check out Letgo.
 They won't charge you for selling through them.